isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    Remember!
 The ``load-balancing`` mode requires that the address pools and delegated prefix pools are split between the active servers.
-During the normal operation, the servers use non-overlapping pools to avoid allocating the same lease to different clients by both instances.
+During normal operation, the servers use non-overlapping pools to avoid allocating the same lease to different clients by both instances.
    A server will only use the pool fragments owned by the partner when the partner is not running.
 See the notes in the